 Some believe this will be the answer to all the short cutting, quick fitting and general poor practices that constantly plague our industry, however, I’m not as optimistic.
 For me this changes nothing, technicians who look to deliver cheap will always cut corners by skipping procedures and by use of untested/inferior products.

-In any event, licensing has arrived in NSW and it’s my guess it will soon be coming to a post code near you no matter what State you do business in.
-Yep, that includes you QLD.
+In any event, licensing has arrived in NSW and it’s my guess it will soon be coming to a post code near you no matter what State you’re in.
 Further, one should note that QLD businesses who jump the NSW border for work will also require these documents.
-If you don’t your business will have no valid insurance, public liability and could face very large fines.
+If you ignore this legislation your business will have zero valid insurance, public liability and could face very large fines.
 Take a chance if you dare.

-On a positive note, I guess all these extra expenses will put more pressure on the insurance contractors who do their best to keep the industry on it’s knees in the form of flat rate pricing.
+On a positive note, all these extra business expenses will put more pressure on insurance contractors who do their best to keep the industry on it’s knees in the form of flat rate pricing.
 These companies will now not only have to pay a license fee, but insure their staff carry at Cert II/CertIII qualification.
-Something I’m sure the insurance networks have not factored into your already lean pricing.
+Something I’m sure the insurance networks have not factored into your flat rate pricing.

 Claim A $1500 Rebate For Your Business

 Yes, you read it correctly.
 NSW small businesses can claim a one off $1500 rebate to go towards trades licensing, council rates, etc. Further it’s not difficult to apply, it takes only 10 minutes and one can recover most if not all of your outgoings you have shelled out for business licensing and trades certifications.
-Don’t worry you can thank me later, just be sure to put your application before 30 June 2022.
+Don’t worry, you can thank me in the comments later, just be sure to put your application before 30 June 2022.

-Anyway, hopefully the ethical repairers amongst us have few problems during this transition period.
+Anyway, hopefully the ethical repairers amongst us will have few problems during this transition period.
 Good luck.